dirkkelly/dirkkelly/content/collapse/the-new-normal-nuclear-waste-and-pig-shit-will-cause-environmental-disaster-as-hurricane-florence-hits-virginia-north-carolina-south-carolina-georgia.md

 image: "/uploads/2018/09/13/trump-puerto-rico-2018-09-13.jpg"

 ---
+Trump is of course being the piece of shit that he is and ignoring the incoming devastation as he defends his pathetic response to Puerto Rico a year ago.
+But it doesn't matter, the people are going to suffer no matter who's on television.

 {{< youtube TlMtT9bx8Kc >}}

 This is what our disgusting unthinking culture has brought us, the release of pig shit and nuclear waste as 1 billion dollars of pork farming and 9 nuclear reactors are about to get smashed by Hurricane Florence.